 The Buhl Planetarium on the North Side was officially closed in 1994.
+It was added to the List of Pittsburgh History and Landmarks Foundation Historic Landmarks in 2001, and the List of City of Pittsburgh historic designations on July 29, 2005.
 Since February 2003, the building, which still houses unique astronomical equipment of historic significance, like the Foucault Pendulum, has been part of the Children's Museum of Pittsburgh.

 For more information on the Henry Buhl Jr Planetarium and Observatory, click here.